MagnusChase03/PointCollector/README.md

 ## Overview

 - Simple Maze Grid
+- Move the goal after collection
-- Checkpoints in the maze towards goal with rewards
+- Train off of the path after collecting the goal
 - Nerual Network for Agent
 - Memory Replay
 - Train off of the memory which contains (s, a, s, r)
-- Negative points if it runs into a wall, positive points when reaching checkpoint or alot for goal
+- Negative reward in each state to incentivize faster paths, positive points when reaching goal
 - Max amount of actions within a trajectory
 - Beable to train in batches for faster improvment

 ## Neural Network

-- 12x12 grid, so 144 * 4 = 576 inputs using one hot encoding
+- x, y cordinate for the goal and player
-- 1 hidden layer with 50 nodes
+- 1 hidden layer with 6 nodes
 - 4 outputs representing probability of each action
+- Train it based on its path and accosiated gains, more likly to do good rewards given a certain state

 ## File Structure